Brand system · v1 · 2026

 No webfonts.
 System mono + system sans only.
 We trade typographic personality for instant load and zero CLS — that's the deal.

-Inputs are mono — they hold data, not prose.
-Focus state is a 1px accent border, no glow.
+Inputs are sans for natural typing, mono for label.
+Focus state is a 1px cue-accent border, no glow.

 We write the way a working theatre tech talks: short sentences, real specifics, no marketing fluff.
 Numbers get units.
 Products get model names.
 We don't say "solutions" and we don't say "innovate".